system-zero/system-zero/data/docs/la.md

   # A function without an argument list can be declared without the leading
   # parentheses, as:
   func fu { println (fun (ref, 22)) }
-  fu () # this it will print 42 and a new line at the end, unlike the `print`
+  fu ()   # this it will print 44 and a new line at the end, unlike the `print`
           # function that do not, and which otherwise behaves like `println`.

-  # Functions can be nested in arbritary level:
+  # Functions can be nested in arbitrary level:
   func fuc (a, b, c) {
     func fud (a, b, c) {
       return a + b + c